MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 You can make changes to the HTML content in the Element tool, but your changes to the DOM tree aren't saved to disk, and only affect the current browser session.

-The DOM tree is not the HTML source tagging.
+The DOM tree isn't the HTML source tagging.

 <!--### Try changing HTML from the Elements panel